 |Remarks by Ambassador Dai Bing at the UN Security Council Briefing on UNITAMS|

-China thanks Special Representative Perthes for his briefing.
-We welcome the new Permanent Representative of Sudan for his assumption of the position and participation in today’s meeting.
+I thank Special Representative Volker Perthes for his briefing, and welcome the presence of the Permanent Representative of Sudan at today’s meeting.

 Recently, progress has been made in the political situation in Sudan.
 After the signing of the Political Framework Agreement by the Sudanese parties last December, the final phase of the political process was launched this past January with four workshops facilitated by the Trilateral Mechanism of the UN, the AU, and IGAD to resolve the five outstanding issues identified in the Framework Agreement.
 Yesterday, relevant parties held a preparatory meeting in which consensus was reached on the roadmap and timeline for the drafting of the final political agreement and a transitional constitution.
 All these provide an important opportunity for all parties in Sudan to bridge differences and reach consensus.
 China is encouraged by the political will and the spirit of consultation shown by relevant parties involved in this process, and supports all parties in staying on the Sudanese-led and Sudanese-owned political process and continuing the inclusive dialogue, so as to expand consensus and find a development path suitable for the country.